- Type of Trip

 Your decision on when to travel will depend on what you plan to do when you get to Cuba.

 Most visitors to Cuba require a visa to enter the country known as a tourist card – please check with us if you require a tourist visa.
 We can provide you with this and it costs £25 (£20 + £5 admin fee) plus postage.
 The visa is valid for 30 days from the date you enter Cuba.
-Please note that your passport must be valid for at least 6 months from date of entry to Cuba.
+Please note that your passport should be valid for at least 6 months from date of entry to Cuba.

 Public Holidays in Cuba